Medically reviewed by Amy Gorin, MS, RDN

 At this point, we have a worldwide virus on our hands.
 But we can learn something from the coronavirus in Italy.
-Here, we chat with an Italian in quarantine who shares how she is surviving shelter in place orders and even finding time to exercise self care strategies and be productive.
+Here, we chat with an Italian in quarantine who shares how she is surviving shelter in place orders and even finding time to exercise self care strategies, take care of mental health, have a work-life balance, and be productive.

 I first met Rosie Mcgrath Panchini in Lisbon, Portugal several years ago at a sponsored nutrition conference.
 She's an incredible person who I immediately clicked with.
 Since then, we've traveled together to Toronto, Canada and Budapest, Hungary (also for work).

 When things recently got very real in a very unimaginable way here in the United States, I reached out to Rosie and asked her to provide her thoughts and advice—as Italy's experience with the coronavirus pandemic is several weeks ahead of ours and may provide a picture of what's to come to America in the weeks ahead.